2025 massacres of Syrian Alawites: Kidnappings

 In the first few months of 2025, as many as 33 Alawite women and girls were kidnapped, some being forced into marriage by their kidnappers.
 Others have faced enforced disappearance.
 By July 2025, 50–60 Alawite women were estimated to have been kidnapped to be held as sabaya sex slaves.

 The kidnappings and disappearance of the Alawite women has been met with silence from the Syrian government which has generally denied any sectarian nature in these events and has disincentivised their discussion.

+Mass incarcerations

+In the weeks after the rebel offensive seized Damascus, hundreds of Alawite men were arrested by the new authorities and often imprisoned in Assad-era prisons that had previously been emptied.
+These arrests targeting Alawites spiked following the massacre and the 6 March uprising, and have not ceased since.
+Following massacres of the Druze in the south of the country in the summer, mass detentions targeting the Druze were carried out.
+A report by Reuters found that others targeted by these campaigns other than Alawites and Druze include: "many from Syria’s Sunni majority, accused of vague links to Assad; human-rights activists; Christians who say they have been shaken down for information or money; Shi’ites picked up at checkpoints and accused of ties with Iran or Hezbollah."
+The total number of Alawites and others incarcerated was estimated at 829 by December 2025, though is likely to be significantly higher.
+Abuse and neglect were found to be common, as well as extortion, torture, and unrecorded deaths.